 You've invested in getting data into your warehouse.
-You have terabytes of customer data, sales metrics, product analytics.
-But here's the truth: having data doesn't create value.
+You have customer data, sales metrics, product analytics.
+But raw data in a warehouse is not the same as usable data.

 What is dbt?